 Janice then moves to the Free Throw arcade game and scores at that as well.
 Janice is definitely a sports fanatic.

-I spot a Skeeball machine and start tossing my way to a high school.
+I spot a Skeeball machine and start tossing my way to a high score.
 With all the times that Abby and I have played, I totally rule at this game.
 I end up with the highest score of the night.
 Go figure.

 Janice stops to get a drink at the carnival café while I finish up my game.